Update: 15 January

 - There will be no access to any other part of the Minster or Archbishop’s Palace, though a toilet will be available; please inform one of the vergers if you need to use it.

-- The Education Garden and churchyard is fully open.
+- The Palace Gardens (formerly the Education Garden) and churchyard is fully open.

 - There will be no collection taken – envelopes/cash may be deposited in the donation box as you arrive, or preferably use the contactless donation station.